Ottawa: Climate

-Annual precipitation averages around 750mm per year.
-Precipitation is spread out through the year, with some variation.
-May through November are the months more likely to see precipitation and major precipitation events, with each month having an average of 3 days of over 1 cm of precipitation, with December through April seeing on average 1–2 days.
-May through November have on average over 8 cm of precipitation per month, with peaks of approximately 9 cm in June and September.
-December through April have lower than 8 cm, with February being the driest month at an average of 5 cm of precipitation.
+Annual rainfall averages around 772mm per year, total precipitation 938mm spread throughout the year, with some variation.
+May through November are the months more likely to see significant precipitation events, with each month having an average of 3 days of over 10 mm of precipitation, with December through April seeing on average 1–2 days.
+May through November have, on average, over 80 mm of rainfall per month, with peaks of approximately 90 mm in June and July.
+December through April have less than 80 mm, with February being the driest month at an average of 5 cm of precipitation.

 Ottawa experiences about 2,080 hours of average sunshine annually (45% of possible).
-Winds in Ottawa tend to come from the West, though eastward winds caused by lake-effect cells in afternoons are not unusual.
-Winds tend to be slightly more dominant during the winter.
+Predominate wind direction in Ottawa is from the West, Easterly air flow is more common during periods of wet weather as well as localized river/lake-effect cells on summer afternoons.
+Windspeed is on average higher during the winter, with northerly winds predominating during cold waves.

 Physical geography

 Ottawa is situated on the south bank of the Ottawa River and contains the mouths of the Rideau River and Rideau Canal.
 The Rideau Canal (Rideau Waterway) first opened in 1832 and is 202 km long.
 It connects the Saint Lawrence River on Lake Ontario at Kingston to the Ottawa River near Parliament Hill.
 It was able to bypass the unnavigable sections of the Cataraqui and Rideau rivers and various small lakes along the waterway due to flooding techniques and the construction of 47 water transport locks.

-Ottawa is situated in a lowland on top of Paleozoic carbonate and shale, and is surrounded by more craggy Precambrian igneous and metamorphic formations.
-Ottawa has had fluvial deposition of until and sands, leading to the widespread formation of eskers.
-There are limited distinct features arising from glacial deposits, but Ottawa was affected by the Late Winsconsian advance.
-Prior to the draining of the Champlain Sea, the area had high salinity.
+Ottawa is situated in a lowland on top of Paleozoic carbonate and shale and is surrounded by more craggy Precambrian igneous and metamorphic formations.
+Ottawa has had fluvial deposition of till and sands, leading to the widespread formation of eskers.
+There are limited distinct features arising from glacial deposits, but Ottawa was affected by the Late Wisconsian advance.
+Before the draining of the Champlain Sea, the area had high salinity.
 After the draining of the sea, the area had pine-dominated forests.
 Ottawa is located within the Western Quebec Seismic Zone, and while relatively inactive, the city does occasionally experience earthquakes.